 Jack Ma shares his long story failure on Goalcast:

-“I had a lot of failure.
+“I had a lot of failures.
 I failed for, funny things that I failed in, a key primary school test for two times.
 I failed three times for the middle schools.
 You know for three years I tried, failed in the universities.
 So I applied jobs for thirty times, got rejected.
 I went for the police, they said, “No you’re not good.”
 I went to even the KFC, when KFC came to China, came to our city, people went for the job.
 Twenty-three people accepted.
 I was the only one who got rejected.
 Here’s his advice about failure;

 “I think we have to get used to it.
 We’re not that good.
 Even today we still have a lot of people reject us.
 I don’t think in this world there are a lot people being rejected more than thirty times.
 If we, the only thing, we never give up.
 The only thing, we’re like Forrest Gump, we keep on fighting.
 We keep on changing ourselves.
 We don’t complain. ”